ymcui/Chinese-XLNet/README_EN.md

 [**中文说明**](https://github.com/ymcui/Chinese-PreTrained-XLNet/) | [**English**](https://github.com/ymcui/Chinese-PreTrained-XLNet/blob/master/README_EN.md)

 ## Chinese Pre-Trained XLNet
-This project provides a XLNet pre-training model for Chinese, which aims to enrich Chinese natural language processing resources and provide a variety of Chinese pre-training model selection.
+This project provides XLNet pre-training models for Chinese, which aims to enrich Chinese natural language processing resources and provide a variety of Chinese pre-training model selection.
 We welcome all experts and scholars to download and use this model.

 This project is based on CMU/Google official XLNet: https://github.com/zihangdai/xlnet